p-tm/ARN_SUITE/README.md

 ### Composition:

-THe kit includes three utility:
+The kit includes three utility:

 - **argate.exe** - runs on the server PC, fetches data from I/O stations,
 stores the data into DB, implements automatic time-periodical report generation